wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 <tbody>
 <tr>
 <td markdown="span">`jsonEscape`</td>
-<td markdown="span">Escapes the characters in a string using Json string rules.
+<td markdown="span">Escapes the characters in a string using JSON string rules.
 Escapes any values it finds into their Json string form.
 Deals correctly with quotes and control-chars (tab, backslash, cr, ff, etc) so, for example, a tab becomes the characters `\\` and `t`.</td>
 <td markdown="span">Input: `He didn't say, "Stop!"`\\
 Output: `He didn't say, \"Stop!\"`</td>